Monte-Carlo Tree Search (MCTS)#

 But: what if we do not know \(P_a(s' \mid s)\)?

 Provided that we can simulate the outcomes; e.g. using a code-based simulator, then this does not matter.
 Over many simulations, the Select (and Expand/Execute steps) will sample \(P_a(s' \mid s)\) sufficiently close that \(Q(s,a)\) will converge to the average expected reward.
-Note that this is not a model-free approach: we still need a model in the form of a simulator, but we do not need to have explicit tranisition and reward functions.
+Note that this is not a model-free approach: we still need a model in the form of a simulator, but we do not need to have explicit transition and reward functions.

 Example: Backpropagation